 My name is Júlio Ribeiro Alves.
 I live in Huntington, WV, where I have been serving as a faculty member of Marshall University's School of Music and Theatre since 2006.
-I am currently an Associate Professor and responsible for overseeing the guitar area.
-I teach applied lessons, guitar literature, guitar pedagogy, and guitar techniques.
-I am also the director of the M.U.
+I am responsible for overseeing the guitar area, teaching applied lessons, guitar literature, guitar pedagogy, guitar techniques, and directing the M.U.
 Guitar Ensemble.
-Outside of the guitar area, I teach music theory and aural skills.
+Outside of the guitar area, I also teach music theory and aural skills.

-As a performer, I have played in several Brazilian cities, and also in the USA, Argentina, Uruguay, and Costa Rica.
+I have perfomed in several Brazilian cities, and also in the USA, Argentina, Uruguay, and Costa Rica.
 I regularly perform as a solo player, as a member of the Violauta Duo, and in other chamber music settings.
-I perform a wide variety of repertoire from various ethnicities and historical periods.
-In the past, I was a member of the Duo Grilo-Ribeiro, with Eustáquio Grilo (Professor of Guitar at the University of Brasília), and also performed in duo with guitarist Júlio de Alexandria Cruz.
+My programs feature music from various ethnicities and historical periods.
+In the past, I was a member of the Duo Grilo-Ribeiro, with guitarist Eustáquio Grilo, and the Duo Caesar, with guitarist Júlio de Alexandria Cruz.